tylertian123/RobotPathfinder/README.md

 Thank you to FRC Team 254 (The Cheesy Poofs) for <a href="https://youtu.be/8319J1BEHwM">their amazing video on motion control</a>!<br><br>
 Currently, RobotPathfinder can only generate trajectories for tank/skid-steer drive bots.

+***Although version 1 is released, there are many issues with it.
+Version 2 is currently WIP but will be coming soon!***

 ## Purpose
 Given an array of waypoints, each with coordinates and a heading, RobotPathfinder generates a smooth path that follows all the waypoints.
 Then, using that path, it generates left and right wheel trajectories for a robot to follow in order to achieve the desired path.